feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> As an Algerian, you might sing "Ya Rayah" when running under the rain, while a
+#> If you were Algerian, you might enjoy singing "Ya Rayah" while running under
-#> flower would "sing" by blooming quietly into the fresh droplets.
+#> the rain, and if you were a flower, you'd likely hum with the gentle tune of
+#> "Nta Oualache."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "705fa37b-3ba3-4b35-8410-34cd432c162a"
+#> [1] "f8f7cd68-04aa-438d-af8c-3729ca27bd90"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"